 My course, Product Management for the Internet of Things, at Stanford Continuing Studies expands on my IoT Decision Framework and focuses on all the areas you need to consider when building an IoT product.
-Next course starts on January 11th and registration opens on November 28th.
-Class fills up fast so don’t wait to register!
+Next course starts on the Summer quarter (June 2017).

 Can’t make it to my Stanford class?
 Learn about my 2-day, on-site IoT Product Workshop